 It is crucial for parents not to assume and insist on what they think teens should do in therapy.
 They should support and let their teens choose what feels right.
 Therapy and healing take time.
 Parents must be patient and supportive throughout the process.

 Watch Out for Warning Signs, and Get Help as soon as Possible

 Indeed, teenagers have always experienced psychological problems while growing up.
-While most of these can be attributed to coping mechanisms in a rapidly changing atmosphere, many may need professional assistance.
+While most of these can be attributed to coping mechanisms in a rapidly changing atmosphere, many may need assistance from a mental health provider.

 As Steve Carleton explains in the interview, teenagers today experience increased pressure to perform in school and may also have body image issues due to overexposure to social media content.

 Addressing these family issues early on helps teenagers to learn healthy coping mechanisms and adapt to changes in a suitable manner.